enwida/idpRepo/documentation/download.md

 # Download

-After Users decide to download a chart, they went to download page by clicking download icon.
-In download page, they can modify data and create csv file.
+After Users decide to download a chart, they go to download page by clicking download icon.
+In download page, they can modify the data and create csv files.

 ##- Questions
 Why users are not allowed to download charts directly?